• WheresWally

 Just a few kms trip to a piece of inner reef for a practice swim and a snorkel acclimatisation.
 Some beautiful small fish and a turtle sighting, everyone ( 20 pax on board) was comfortable with the gear and the procedures for the whale shark swimming.

 Then only about 15 minutes cruising further out and we had our first encounter.
 A spotter plane directs the boat into the immediate area and the skipper does the rest from the fly bridge.
 10 people at a time ( maximum allowed by Parks and Wildlife dept regulations) then jump in and swim alongside the whale shark.
 We had 6 encounters for the day, with two of the amazing fish.
 Both about 5m long.
 They range from 3m to 9m apparently.
 During the first two encounters it was had to keep up with them, even with flippers.
 The remaining 4 were much more sedate.
 They travel at varying depths from 3 m to 15m depth generally.
 They are not at all flustered by the boats and human interaction.
 And they have a beautiful serenity about then.
 They are the largest fish in the ocean.
-They are not a whale or a shark.
+They are not a whale or a shark, they are fish.
 Little is known about any migratory habits or their breeding patterns.

 Lunch was served.
 Salad rolls, cake and fruit.
 Needed sustenance, as it’s hungry work!